Swayam200/factly-verify/README.md

 - Click on "New codespace" to launch a new Codespace environment.
 - Edit files directly within the Codespace and commit and push your changes once you're done.

-## What technologies are used for this project?
+## Technologies Used

-This project is built with .
+This project is built with:

 - Vite
 - TypeScript